FZambia/centrifuge/docs/content/install.rst

 Centrifuge also requires python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Python 2.6 and Python 2.7 are optimal.
-It's designed to run on python 3.3 too,
+Python 2.6, Python 2.7 or Python 3.3 required.
-but not heavily tested yet.

 You can find nice guide about how to install Python on Mac OS X and Linux
 `here <https://python-guide.readthedocs.org/en/latest/starting/install/osx/>`_ and